ishansharma495/salesanalysis/README.md

 Using the ‘COUNT’ function:

-•	Most common product was by gender
+•	Most common product by gender

 Using the ‘ROUND’ and ‘AVG’ functions: